Wendy Benchley: 2006–present

 Peter Benchley died of pulmonary fibrosis on February 11, 2006, at the couple's home in Princeton, New Jersey.
 Wendy Benchley, along with David Helvarg, co-founded the Peter Benchley Ocean Awards in 2008 to honor the memory of the late Peter Benchley.
 Referred to as “the Academy Awards of the ocean”, the Peter Benchley Ocean Awards recognize outstanding achievements in the area of ocean conservation.
 The awards were originally a project of Blue Frontier but they later became a separate organization headed by Benchley and Helvarg.
 In addition to taking part in hosting and nominating recipients of the Peter Benchley Ocean Awards, Benchley has continued to advocate for marine conservation in other arenas.
-Benchley is an advisory trustee of the EDF, president of the board of SharkSavers, and a boardmember of WildAid and Blue Frontier Campaign.
-Benchley helped to facilitate the merger between SharkSavers and WildAid in 2014, which saw both organizations focus their resources on campaigns against sharkfin soup consumption, a leading cause of sharkfishing.
+Benchley is an advisory trustee of the EDF, president of the board of SharkSavers, and a board member of WildAid and Blue Frontier Campaign.
+Benchley helped to facilitate the merger between SharkSavers and WildAid in 2014, which saw both organizations focus their resources on campaigns against sharkfin soup consumption, a leading cause of shark fishing.

 Benchley has supported organizations such as the Aspen Institute High Seas Initiative and the Coral Reefs on the High Seas Initiative to implement new marine conservation policies.
-Benchley supported BiteBack's advocacy against irresponsible media coverage of sharks and the sale of shark products such as sharkfin soup and shark steaks.
+Benchley supported BiteBack's advocacy against irresponsible media coverage of sharks and the sale of shark products such as shark fin soup and shark steaks.
 In 2011, Benchley married John Jepson III, the grandson of industrialist John Jeppson.

 Awards and recognition

-Benchley was awarded the 2014 SeaKeeper Award, and was inducted into the Women Divers Hall of Fame in 2015.
+Benchley was awarded the 2014 SeaKeeper Award and was inducted into the Women Divers Hall of Fame in 2015.
 Benchley received the 2016 Beneath the Sea, Diver of the Year Award for environmentalism and 2017 Pegasus Wings Awards for her lifetime achievements as an ocean conservationist.
 In 2019 she was awarded the Rob Stewart Foundation Lifetime Achievement for Ocean Conservation Award.